levitation-opensource/bioblue/README.md

 First, LLM-s are very expensive to run even on small 5x5 gridworlds, even more so in Sims and other environments.
 Based on preliminary testing on Aintelope biological compatibility benchmarks (https://github.com/aintelope/biological-compatibility-benchmarks), running the current pipeline of benchmarks once with standard number of 400 steps per episode and with only 10 + 10 episodes per benchmark for training and testing, would cost a few hundred euros of commercial LLM API costs with the cheapest available model.
 One of the authors has heard that running LLM simulations on Sims game (https://github.com/joonspk-research/generative_agents) would cost even thousands.
 Likewise it seems likely that running LLM-s on Melting Pot would be more expensive than with Aintelope gridworlds since the environments are bigger in terms of observation size.
 Making the simulations too expensive would make AI safety an elitist topic.
 Many people would not run the benchmarks because of the cost reason.
 Then the benchmarks are less helpful when not used and promoted.

 Secondly, there is an issue with the LLM-s context window.
 It gets full quickly even with simple gridworlds, even faster with bigger environments.
 When the context window is full, the model will not behave adequately.
 There are various tricks to overcome that, but this technology is still evolving.
 Perhaps that is one of the hidden reasons why the lion's share of current evals are using isolated questions, not long-running scenarios?

+Utilising only basic metrics and no map navigation will make it possible to fit longer sequence of timesteps into the LLM context window, as well as will make running the benchmarks cheaper.

 ### Aren't LLMs able to do everything that RL was able to?